cyansprite/Extract/README.md

 - Add replace (put and delete at the same time for normal and visual mode)
 - Register completion by using the register name.
+- Setup timer to pull from +/* register on change.